Rizzler Sports Logo

 Yes.
 Some leagues run evaluations on two consecutive Saturdays to account for weather cancellations or large player pools.
 Rizzler combines data from multiple evaluation sessions into one player profile.

-Does draft preparation require the League & Club plan?
+Does draft preparation require the Club plan?